Regular Separability of One Counter Automata: lower bound

 Recall that a language is \emph{\good} if it is a finite Boolean combination of languages of the form $w\Sigma^*$, for $w \in \Sigma^*$.
 In this section we prove the following result which, in particular, implies the lower bound of Theorem~\ref{thm:pspace-comp}:

 \begin{theorem} For every class $\F$ containing all \good languages, the $\F${\sepsep}separability problem for languages of \ocn is \pspace-hard. \end{theorem}

 A convenient \pspace-hard problem, to be reduced to $\F$ separability of \ocn, can be extracted from~\cite{FJ15}.
-Given an \oca $\A$ and $b\in \N$, the \emph{bounded} non-emptiness problem asks whether $\A$ accepts some word by a \emph{$b$-bounded} run; a run is $b$-bounded if counter values along the run are at most $b$.
+Given an \oca $\A$ and $b\in \N$ presented in binary, the \emph{bounded} non-emptiness problem asks whether $\A$ accepts some word by a \emph{$b$-bounded} run; a run is $b$-bounded if counter values along the run are at most $b$.